Etsy For Fine Artists: How To Sell Your Higher Priced Work on Etsy

 But Etsy sure isn’t a paradise for all artists.

-1. Etsy is Good For New Artists or Artists Who Want to Reinvent Themselves
+1. New Artists or Artists Who Want to Reinvent Themselves

 “Etsy is especially great for new artists — no matter their age — to test the waters,” said artist, agent and author Lilla Rogers.